SilviaSaverino/Movie-Critique/README.md

 As a Site User I want to be able to:
 - register an account so that I can comment and like
-- search for a specific movie and view its reviews so that I can decide whether or not to watch it.
+- select a specific movie and view its reviews so that I can decide whether or not to watch it.
 - write and submit a review for a movie so that I can share my thoughts with others.
 - edit and correct my own reviews
+- delete my reviews
+- like and unlike posts
 - leave comments on a posted reviews so that I can be involved in the conversation
 - sort reviews by rating, date, or number of likes so that I can easily find the most helpful reviews.